A newsletter is a tried and tested digital marketing and communication tool.

 To get started with creating relevant content, try using one of the ideas below:

-- Relevant news and company updates.
+- Company news and updates.

 - Q&A’s with members of the team or other influential people in the industry.

 - Introductions to recent blog posts and links to landing pages.

 - Comment and opinion on industry developments to establish thought leadership.

 - Links to social media accounts and contact details.